antoniooliveira03/Projects/README.md

 This is the Repository of António Oliveira.
 Here I display the projects I already worked on, on which I apply Machine Learning, Deep Learning and Text Mining Methods.

 A brief description of each project follows.
-For more details the report of some projects is also accessible.
+For more details the report of some projects is also available.

 **Machine Learning I**